Family holidays in Syracuse Sicily

 Syracuse (or Siracusa in Italian), on the east coast of Sicily, is ideal for a city break, with or without kids.
 It’s just an hour’s drive south of Catania airport and can be visited for a long weekend or as part of a bigger trip around Sicily.
 Its historical heart is the island of Ortigia, just one kilometre square, where you’re never far from a glorious sea view, or an enticing restaurant or gelateria.
 This being Sicily, there are ancient ruins aplenty, car-free piazzas, majestic Baroque architecture and lots of fun diversions for children of all ages.
-We visited Syracuse with our children in April for two nights during a family holiday to Sicily and it was without doubt one of the highlights of our trip.
-So I’ve put together some of the best things to do in Syracuse Sicily with kids.
+Our Syracuse holiday took place in April for two nights during a longer family trip to Sicily and it was without doubt one of the highlights of our visit.
+So I’ve put together some of the best things to do in Syracuse with kids.

 What to do in Siracusa?
 Explore on foot (or bike)